-You can also listen to the Bowflex Radio while you’re working out, which offers a large variety of music to make your workout an enjoyable experience.
+You can also listen to the Bowflex Radio while you're working out, which offers a large variety of music to make your session an enjoyable experience.

-Finally, it offers Bluetooth connectivity that allows you to track your progress from the comfort and convenience of your smartphone or tablet.
-There’s also the World App that offers a unique experience of exploring exotic locations while you run on your treadmill.
+Finally, its Bluetooth connection capabilities allow you to track your progress from your smartphone or tablet.
+There's also the World App that offers a unique experience of exploring exotic locations while you run on your treadmill.

 I'd love to rate it a full 10/10,but there must have been a bit more for me to be able to do so.

-One of those things would be a decline functionality, while a bit more incline wouldn’t hurt as well.
+One of those things would be a decline functionality, while a treadmill having a bit more incline wouldn't hurt as well.

-It would have also been great to have a few more years of warranty on the motor, but maybe I’m expecting too much here for a very durable, fairly-priced professional treadmill.
+It would have also been great to have a few more years of warranty on the motor.

 All that being said, I'd rate it a 9.5/10.